 Why You Should Visit

-But it is much more than that.
 It is where sandhill cranes raucously call from the wetlands in spring, where turkey vultures silently circle over the edge of the oak woods, where a red fox pounces on unsuspecting prey hidden beneath the snow.

 A major portion of the headwaters of the Mukwonago River, the most pristine small river system in southeast Wisconsin, rises from springs on the property.
 The river is home to 59 species of fish, including five that are threatened or endangered, and 14 species of mussels.